jacob-long/jtools/README.md

 I’m happy to receive bug reports, suggestions, questions, and (most of all) contributions to fix problems and add features.
 I prefer you use the Github issues system over trying to reach out to me in other ways.
 Pull requests for contributions are encouraged.
+If you are considering writing up a bug fix or new feature, please check out the [contributing guidelines](CONTRIBUTING.md).

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to